-When in flight, Red-shouldered Hawks may resemble Accipiter hawks such as the Cooper's Hawk, with quick wingbeats followed by short glides.
+When in flight, Red-shouldered Hawks may resemble Accipiter's such as the Cooper's Hawk, with their quick wingbeats followed by short glides.

 The breast and belly are colored with pale orange or reddish horizontal barring.
 The image below is from my own backyard.
-A nesting pair have been around for 3 years now.
+A nesting pair has been around for 3 years now.

 Their long tails are black with three distinct thin white bands.
 Juveniles are mostly brown with cream-colored underparts and brown streaking, especially on their chests.